-On February 8, 1900, two Seattle volunteers who died in the Philippine Islands during the Philippine Insurrection are buried at Lake View Cemetery after a funeral parade that begins at the Seattle Armory.
+On February 8, 1900, two Seattle volunteers who died in the Philippine Islands during the Philippine-American War are buried at Lake View Cemetery after a funeral parade that begins at the Seattle Armory.
 They are Captain George H. Fortson and Private Royal E. Fletcher of the First Washington Volunteer Regiment.

 In the late nineteenth century, Spain had been the colonial power that controlled the Philippine Islands, despite nationalist rebellions.
 On April 21, 1898, the United States declared war on Spain and on May 1, 1898, the Asian squadron of the U. S. Navy destroyed the Spanish fleet in Manila Bay.
 Spain conceded control of the Islands to the U.S. military.
-Filipino nationalist forces, led by Emilio Aguinaldo (b.
-1870?), refused to accept American domination, and the Philippine Insurrection began.
-The insurrection lasted from 1899 until 1902, when U.S. civil government replaced the military authority and William Howard Taft (1857-1930), later U.S. president, became the first civil governor on July 4, 1902.
+Filipino nationalist forces, led by Emilio Aguinaldo (ca. 1870-?), refused to accept American domination, and the Philippine-American War (generally referred to in America at the time as the Philippine Insurrection) began.
+The conflict lasted from 1899 until 1902, when U.S. civil government replaced the military authority and William Howard Taft (1857-1930), later U.S. president, became the first civil governor on July 4, 1902.